 1. University Use of Electronic Mail

-Electronic mail (e-mail) is a mechanism for official communication for SUNY Fredonia.
+Electronic mail (e-mail) is a mechanism for official communication for Fredonia.
 The university expects that such communications will be received and read in a timely fashion.

 2. Official University E-mail Accounts